If you like Skforecast , please give us a star on GitHub! ⭐️

 Deep Learning is a field of artificial intelligence focused on creating models based on neural networks that allow learning non-linear representations.
 Recurrent neural networks (RNN) are a type of deep learning architecture designed to work with sequential data, where information is propagated through recurrent connections, allowing the network to learn temporal dependencies.

-This article describes how to train recurrent neural network models -specifically RNN and LSTM- for time series prediction (forecasting) using Python, TensorFlow and Skforecast.
+This article describes how to train recurrent neural network models -specifically RNN and LSTM- for time series prediction (forecasting) using Python, Keras and Skforecast.

 ✎ Nota